Facing prosecution or investigation for revenue fraud? We can clearly explain your rights and provide expert legal defence.

 Get immediate expert representation for a revenue fraud investigation or prosecution

-If you need immediate expert advice and representation for allegations of revenue fraud, please contact your local ABR Solicitors office in Leeds, Liverpool, London and Nottingham.
+If you need immediate expert advice and representation for allegations of revenue fraud, please contact your local ABR Solicitors office in Leeds, Liverpool, London, Nottingham, Birmingham and Manchester.

 What our specialist revenue fraud defence lawyers can offer you